Investment and Growth Reserve

 The initial criteria for the use of the reserve was published in our Long Term Plan 2012-2022.
-It was subsequently updated in February 2014 and the latest version is available below.
+It was subsequently updated in February 2014 and again in February 2018.
+The latest version is available below.
 Enquiries into obtaining funding from the Investment and Growth Reserve should be directed to Northland Inc.

-Download the Investment and Growth Reserve Criteria (PDF, 100KB)
+Download the Investment and Growth Reserve Criteria (PDF, 422KB)

 Since 2013/14, council has invested almost $7 million on projects that, when combined with other sources of funding, are worth more than $35 million.
 These projects will ultimately benefit the Northland community.
 Some key projects include:

 Council contributed $400,000 towards the development of Stage 2 of the Waitangi Mountain Bike Park.
 This project has been developed by Focus Paihia, a local community trust, in collaboration with local hapu, the Department of Conservation (the land owners) and the Waitangi National Trust.
 The park includes a mix of trails for all abilities, from beginner to experienced.
 The Northland economic benefits are estimated to be $6.4m after 3 years and $21.2m after 10-15 years of operation.
 The project is expected to help create over 50 jobs after 3 years and 168 jobs after 10-15 years of operation.

 Find more information on the Waitangi Mountain Bike Park website: www.wmbp.nz